malsiftcyber/ComputerInvestigationsFramework/README.md

 ## Overview

 Computer Investigations Framework (CIF) is an open-source digital forensics platform designed for remote file system investigation.
-Similar to Magnet Axiom but fully open-source, CIF provides:
+CIF provides features that you might find in commercial products, but is fully open-source:

 - 🌐 **Web-based investigation dashboard** - Modern, intuitive interface for investigations
 - 🔌 **Lightweight endpoint agents** - Easy deployment on Windows, Linux, and macOS